checkstyle-addons/checkstyle-addons/_posts/2015-09-04-compatibility-matrix.md

 emphasis: true
 ---

-We have compiled a draft of the the [Checkstyle version compatibility matrix]({{ site.baseurl }}/checkstyle-compatibility-matrix.html), a table of Checkstyle-related product versions to show which versions of stuff are compatible with any given version of Checkstyle.
+We have compiled a [compatibility matrix]({{ site.baseurl }}/checkstyle-compatibility-matrix.html) of the Checkstyle ecosystem, a table of Checkstyle-related product versions to show which versions of stuff are compatible with any given version of Checkstyle.